noodlensk/discount-demo/docs/architecture.md

 It designed to be based on [JWT bearer token](https://jwt.io/).

-For demo purposes we are not implementing real JWT flow, we have two tokens hardcoded in the app [auth middleware](./../internal/common/auth/static_token_http_auth_middleware.go)
+For demo purposes we are not implementing real JWT flow, we have four tokens hardcoded in the app [auth middleware](./../internal/common/auth/static_token_http_auth_middleware.go)

 ```go